-- The person you’re pitching (their role at Company X and their background).
+- ☑️ The person you’re pitching (role at Company X and background)

 If, say, you’re targeting the CTO of secure cloud storage companies in the B2B space who just raised a Series A round between $2-5 from a “security expert” persona, then your pitch needs to be written in a way that aligns perfectly with the above criteria.